July 17-19 2021 @ Metcalfe Rock $650

 The SPG will consist of technical, hands on guide training under a certified mentor that is highly invested in expanding your skills and helping you expand your guiding abilities.
 Lead climbing up to 5.7 is done during the SPG.

-To inquire or register for SPG Course, please email us at:
+To inquire about details of the SPG Course, please email us at:

 Must be 18 years old to participate in course